La Crosse-Onalaska, WI-MN

 Supply and demand are in equilibrium.
 No unusual activity on either side of the market.

-La Crosse, WI-MN shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Vernon County contributes the most structural risk (Elevated, driven by permit growth), while La Crosse County anchors the lower end (Below Average).
+La Crosse, WI-MN shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Vernon County contributes the most structural risk (Elevated, driven by permit growth), while Houston County anchors the lower end (Below Average).

 | County | Score ▼ |